-Dependent Under 19: A student who has not been an adult California resident for at least one year prior to residency determination date may still qualify for resident classification if they are a dependent of a California resident who has lived in California for more than one year before the residency determination date, or if their parent/legal guardian has both provided continuous court-ordered support and been a California resident for at least one year.
-This exception lasts until the student has lived in California long enough to meet the residency requirement, as long as they maintain continuous enrollment at the College.
+Dependent Under 19: A student who has not been an adult California resident for at least one year and one day prior to residency determination date may still qualify for resident classification if they are a dependent of a California resident who has lived in California for more than one year and one day before the residency determination date, or if their parent/legal guardian has both provided continuous court-ordered support and been a California resident for at least one year.
+This exception lasts until the student has lived in California long enough to meet the residency requirement, as long as they maintain continuous attendance at the College.
 (Education Code §68076)